Skip to content

 Restricted Content Discovery (RCD) is a block-list approach where administrators specify sites to exclude from Copilot.
 This is ideal for mature deployments with good data hygiene.

-Restricted SharePoint Search (RSS) is an allow-list approach where only explicitly approved sites are accessible to Copilot.
+Restricted SharePoint Search (RSS) is an allow-list approach where only explicitly approved sites are accessible to Copilot chat and agentic experiences.
+RSS is designed as a short-term solution to allow time for administrators to review and audit site permissions — it is not intended or scalable for long-term use.
+Comprehensive data security solutions such as SharePoint Advanced Management and Microsoft Purview should replace RSS for ongoing governance.
 This Zero Trust model is recommended for initial Copilot deployments.

 Verify Current RSS Site Limit